 Hannah joined Social Finance in 2015 as Communications Manager.
 She works across all our projects in order to promote and develop them through strategic communications.
 She is a New York City convert, where she lived for a year in 2014 whilst working at the Columbia Translational Neuroscience Initiative ; an umbrella organization that coordinates and represents the activities of Columbia’s neuroscience and disease-focused centers.
 Prior to this Hannah worked in Communications for two years at Manning Gottlieb OMD, a media agency in London.
 Hannah writes for Nonprofit Quarterly, an independent, nonprofit news organization.
 She graduated from Leeds University in 2012 where she studied History.

 Hannah joined Social Finance in October 2013.
 She is currently developing a new response to perpetrators of domestic abuse as part of the Impact Incubator.
 She also works on children’s services projects.
 Prior to joining Social Finance Hannah worked for three years at the Department for Education where her roles included leading the establishment of two Free Schools.
 She previously interned with the Social Market Foundation, a leading cross-party think tank.
 Hannah completed a community leadership fellowship programme in 2011-12 and now holds lay positions with a children and family care charity.
 She holds a BA in Philosophy, Politics and Economics from Worcester College, Oxford.

 Harriet joined Social Finance in June 2015, working mainly in the areas of health, social care, and children’s services.
 She previously worked at Morgan Stanley Investment Management, where she was a member of the sales team and responsible for relationships with financial intermediaries across the UK & Channel Islands.
 Harriet holds a BA in Philosophy & Economics from UCL.

-Ian Best - Analyst
+Ian Best - Associate